 Glencoe’s Commitment to High-Quality Drinking Water

-The Village of Glencoe Water Utility annually provides residents with a Water Quality Consumer Confidence Report.
+The Village of Glencoe annually provides residents with a Water Quality Consumer Confidence Report.
 Please take some time to read and understand what the report says.
-Under federal and state regulations, the Village’s Water Department tests hundreds of water quality samples each month.
-The results for 2014 are excellent.
+Under federal and state regulations, the Village’s Water division tests hundreds of water quality samples each month.
+The results for 2018 are excellent.
 The Glencoe Water Utility once again met every standard for over 100 contaminants tested for each year.
 Ongoing capital improvements at the water plant and in the distribution system help ensure safe and reliable drinking water.

 Annual Drinking Water Quality Report